worldwide-asset-exchange/waxjs/README.md

 const wax = new waxjs.WaxJS('https://wax.greymass.com', 'user1', ['EOS7rC8jFvFrPYDqp3Nh3HdRfL79h11B1JhPEXy85enF5wwYzF3Hk']);
 ```

-If you want to handle the auto-login on your side with the ```isAutoLoginAvailable``` function (to avoid waiting for the user to click a button), you can disable auto-login function in the constructor (so it won't get called twice).
+If you want to handle the auto-login on your side with the ```isAutoLoginAvailable``` function (to avoid waiting for the user to click a button), you can disable the auto-login function in the constructor (so it won't get called twice).

 ```js
 const wax = new waxjs.WaxJS('https://wax.greymass.com', null, null, false);